 It is not necessary, but it is important.
 The TV can throw audio without a subwoofer as TVs have internal speakers, but they are not capable of giving you better bass sound.
 To have the best bass sound possible, you need to have a separate subwoofer.

-Because subwoofer can provide deeper and better bass.
+Because the subwoofer can provide deeper and better bass.
 However, it sounds childish to compare the bass of the TV speakers with a separate subwoofer.
 Because the TV speakers are not made for bass and their engineering can’t provide bass.
-If there is no bass in the first place then why waste time comparing its bass with a subwoofer.
+If there is no bass in the first place then why waste time comparing its bass with a subwoofer?

 Are separate speakers better than soundbars?